tustunkok/tustunkok.github.io/_posts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 author: Tolga Üstünkök
 ---

-## Prerequisites
-**Concepts about Linux**
-1. Know how to use a Linux machine from remote via SSH.
-2. Understand how network namespaces work under Linux.
-3. Understand what is the mount concept and how mounting works under Linux.

-**Concepts about Docker**
-1. Some working experience with Docker.
-2. Know how to create new images.
-3. Know how to customize existing images.
-4. Some knowledge about Docker Compose.

-**Concepts about Other Staff**
-1. Knowledge about Git will make your life easier.

 ## Introduction
 Development servers with high computing power are important for research groups.
 Because of that, there are multiple solutions from various companies.